-The project consists of a child welfare data plenary presentation by the Texas Department of Family & Protective Services (DFPS) to members of the judiciary at an annual conference designed specifically for judges hearing child welfare cases.
-The project also includes breakout sessions between judges and DFPS regional directors to discuss region-specific data elements and permanency outcomes.
-This was achieved in person at the annual judicial conferences through 2019.
-However, due to COVID-19 concerns, the CIP and DFPS offered a "Day with DFPS" in 2020 as a stand-alone judicial education opportunity which focused on educating the judiciary with data and updates from the Department.
-The conference and data presentations will be in person in October 2021.
+- The project consists of a child welfare data plenary presentation by the Texas Department of Family & Protective Services (DFPS) to members of the judiciary at an annual conference designed specifically for judges hearing child welfare cases.
+The project also includes breakout sessions between judges and DFPS regional staff to discuss region-specific data elements and permanency outcomes.
+DFPS also provides court or county-specific information upon request.
+The data presentation was achieved in person at the annual judicial conferences through 2019.
+However, due to COVID-19 concerns, the CIP and DFPS offered virtual training opportunities in October 2020 and October 2021.
+It is anticipated that the training will return to an in-person event in 2022. - Due to the expansion of Community Based Care (CBC), Single Source Continuum Contractors responsible for case management and placement are also included in the regional breakout presentations with judges serving CBC catchment areas, beginning in 2020.